View of the Alcatraz Lighthouse and Island from the water

 Eugene O'Neill

-America's only Nobel Prize winning playwright, Eugene O'Neill, chose to live in Northern California at the height of his writing career.
-Isolated from the world and within the walls of his home, O'Neill wrote his final and most memorable plays; The I
+America's only Nobel Prize-winning playwright, Eugene O'Neill, chose Northern California as his sanctuary at the pinnacle of his writing career.
+Secluded from the outside world within the serene walls of his Tao House, O'Neill crafted his final and m

 Fort Point with visitors approaching on road in front and Golden Gate Bridge above.